Social Media Advantages and Disadvantages Essay

 Body Paragraphs

 First of all, social media have a tremendous positive impact on the educational sector, and it assists students in nourishing their knowledge with the teaching aids that are available online.
 Faizi, Afia, and Chiheb (2013) mentioned that students who are actively involved in social media could earn more knowledge easily in a better way.
-They also stated that social media had become a great platform that allows students to work in a group on projects and also enhance their knowledge capacity.
+They also stated that social media had become a great platform that allows students to conduct small group communication on projects and also enhance their knowledge capacity.
 In addition, social media allows everyone to access vast knowledge through various educational websites, knowledge-sharing portals, and online classes.

 References: